JamieMPerks/dotfiles/README.md

 ---

+## 5. Install Basic Tools

-### 4. Install basic tools required to fetch this setup
+Install the essentials needed to download and run this setup:

 ```bash
 apt install -y sudo git curl wget ca-certificates
 ```

-If your regular user account isn’t already in the sudo group, add it:
+If your user is not already a sudoer:

 ```bash
 usermod -aG sudo yourusername